 For most of us, the answer is obvious.
 Some therapists might say at this point that this is not part of their job description.

-If you want to become excellent at what you do, maybe you should change your job description and include some skills that set you apart from those who subscribe to a more mechanical model of massage.
+If you want to become excellent at what you do, maybe you should consider modifying your job description and include some skills that set you apart from those who subscribe to a more mechanical model of massage.

 Massage therapy beyond the call of duty

 Did I have to do that?
 Of course not.
-Did my clients hugely appreciate it?
-Most of them certainly did, and they kept coming back to me.
+Did my clients appreciate it?
+Most of them certainly did, and they kept coming back to me because the knew that I really cared.

 This does not mean that I spend all day long talking and thinking about massage.
 It does mean that I have become a more conscious, better educated, more empathetic and loving person because of my studies and practice of Thai Massage and other healing arts.

-Learning about massage has helped me to learn more about life and energy and love and compassion and the goodness in people.
+Learning Thai Massage and practicing it in a profound way has helped me to learn more about life and energy and love and compassion and the goodness in people.
 And this has helped me to become a better therapist and teacher.

 It has helped me to serve my clients and students better and make this world a little better place, session by session, class by class.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage home study video training courses.
-He has practiced and taught Thai Massage for 16 years and has trained over 1000 students.
+The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
+He has practiced and taught Thai Massage for 20 years and has trained over 1000 students.